Ribs19/website/contributing/roadmap.md

 ## 2026.1

-☐ Complete functionality for intercepting the `await` keyword (if not finalized in 2025.2).
+☐ Complete functionality for intercepting the `await` keyword.

 ☐ Address bug fixes and implement community-requested features.